How to Use Macro to Create Folders from Excel List (3 Methods)

 Next i

-• Here, we applied multiple If statements.
-In the first If statement, we checked whether the Parent Folder already exists.
+• Applies multiple If statements.
+In the first If statement, we check whether the Parent Folder already exists.
 If it does then we check whether the Child folder already exists or not.
-If the Child folder exists as well, then we come out of the For loop using the Exit For command.
-Else, if the Child folder does not exist, then we create the Child folder inside the Parent folder using the MkDir function.
-On the Other hand, if the Parent folder does not exist then we first create the Parent Folder and then create the Child Folder.
+If the Child folder exists as well, then we exit the For loop using the Exit For command.
+Else, if the Child folder does not exist, we create the Child folder inside the Parent folder using the MkDir function.
+On the other hand, if the Parent folder does not exist, then we first create the Parent Folder and then create the Child Folder.
 This loop will continue until the last row of the selected range.

 MsgBox "Folders Creation Completed"